BenSmith123/crypto-analyser/README.md

 	- Runs a production install in the temp folder
 	- Zips the folder and deploys it to AWS lambda
 	- Deletes the temp `/dist` folder

+- `npm run deploy-all`
+	- Same as above but deploys to a list of lambda functions

 - `npm run configure <lambda-name>`
 	- Configures a lambda function with the default settings (timeout, env vars, handler, role etc.)